-Böhle et, al. discovered that, on the one hand, as they had learned it through their training and further education, the "experts" had mastered their area of expertise well.
+Böhle et. al. discovered that, on the one hand, as they had learned it through their training and further education, the "experts" had mastered their area of expertise well.

-On the other hand, however, the experts also make use of the entire spectrum of their own personal "assets," i.e. they perceive with all their senses, they think not only analytically but also pictorially and associatively, they proceed, not according to a strict, pre-prepared plan but by trial and error - "in dialog with the object of their work," and they are also characterized by their own personal relationship to the object of their work.
-This personal relationship is expressed, for example, in the fact that they have an intimate knowledge of an object's peculiarities and ways of reacting, that they often give it a special name (for example, a production unit was called an "elephant") and "joint" work process 12.
+On the other hand, however, the experts also make use of the entire spectrum of their own personal "assets", i.e. they perceive with all their senses, they think not only analytically but also pictorially and associatively, they proceed, not according to a strict, pre-prepared plan but by trial and error - "in dialog with the object of their work", and they are also characterized by their own personal relationship to the object of their work.
+This personal relationship is expressed, for example, in the fact that they have an intimate knowledge of an object's peculiarities and ways of reacting, that they often give it a special name (for example, a production unit was called an "elephant") and that they see the object as a "partner" in a "joint" work process 12.